 What type of drums are used in Jazz?

 High-pitched, low-tuned resonant sounds are the hallmark of jazz drums.
 It has been so since the early days.
-This sound can be found in the lighter woods like mahogany, poplar, and maple.
+This sound can be found in the lighter woods like mahogany, poplar, birch, and maple, especially regarding the resonance.

-Majority of jazz is played in a swing feel and the ride cymbal is the hero.
+The majority of jazz is played in a swing feel and the ride cymbal is the hero.
 The groove is built on it and the band depends on it.
-Ride has a soothing sustain which compliments the sound of the rest of the kit.
-So, it is important to get a good ride cymbal in your collection.
+The ride has a soothing sustain which compliments the sound of the rest of the kit.
+So, it is important to get a good ride cymbal in your collection and not just focus on crash cymbals.

 Jazz often requires a lighter ride than rock or metal since the music is more mellow.
 If you play in a more big band environment, something like Zildjian K or K Constantinople Renaissance might be good options.
-If your music is more contemporary, dry ride cymbals are also a good choice.
+If your music is more contemporary, dry-ride cymbals are also a good choice.
+Check our our article on the best cymbals for jazz for more information.

 How Hard is Jazz Drumming?